t3n/graphql/Readme.md

 ### Secure your endpoint
 To secure your api endpoints you have several options.
-The easiest way is to just configure some privliege for your Resolver:
+The easiest way is to just configure some privilege for your Resolver:

 ```yaml
 privilegeTargets: